 To make sure the bathroom ventilation uses as little electricity as possible, look for products with the Energy Star logo.
 With an Energy Star-certified bathroom fan, you’ll use around 60 percent less energy.

-For help choosing the right bathroom ventilation for your San Diego home, please contact us at Sherlock Heating & Air Conditioning.
+For help choosing the right bathroom ventilation for your San Diego home, please contact us at Sherlock Plumbing, Heating & Air.